SERAP blames successive govts, NASS for 2019 election delay, threatens to sue

 Lagos, Nigeria

-Emails: [email protected] ; [email protected]
+Emails: [email protected]erap-nigeria.org ; [email protected]

 Twitter: @SERAPNigeria